 The plaintiff’s attorney, Andrew Williams, who works for Simmons Hanly Conroy was pleased with the end results of the case, though not surprised.
 “The Superior court’s decision again proves that big pharmaceutical companies consistently hide dangerous side effects from the American public, but that our legal system allows consumers and families to level the playing field and hold them accountable.
 Simmons Hanly Conroy is pleased to secure justice for this well-deserving family and ensure their little girl receives the quality care and treatment she deserves.”

-California birth injury attorney Drew Warren is pleased that the Court of Appeals agreed with the jury and the California Court.
+Florida birth injury John Bales Attorneys is pleased that the Court of Appeals agreed with the jury and the Florida Court.
 “This ruling proves that the justice system isn’t going to kowtow to big drug companies.
 I hope it encourages more people whose children suffered a birth injury, either as the result of drug or medical malpractice in the birthing room, will seek legal retribution.”